Programme Year One

 In Year 4, the combination of Academic weeks and placement blocks is again used to provide students with more specialist and challenging placement experiences, including a focus on mental health, specialist placements in neurology, paediatrics and obstetrics and gynaecology and a nationally-recognised placement of excellence in palliative care.

 At the end of Year 4, students are also able to undertake a 4-week elective.
 Many students choose to study abroad during this period.

-The final year, Year Five, is spent gaining intensive clinical experience in hospitals and the community to prepare students for their career as a doctor.
+The final year is spent gaining intensive clinical experience in hospitals and the community to students transition successfully and begin work as a doctor.

 The programme detail and modules listed are illustrative only and subject to change.